Community Safety and Well-being Plan

 The Call Back Project

-The Call Back Project is a community-led cell phone drive currently being developed to increase digital access for individuals experiencing poverty in Prince Edward County.
-The initiative will collect gently used smartphones from residents (all user data will be removed) and redistribute them to community members who do not have access to mobile technology.
-Each phone will be paired with a prepaid SIM card to support communication, access to services, job searches, and social connection.
+The Call Back Project is a community-led cell phone drive designed to increase digital access for individuals experiencing financial hardship in Prince Edward County.
+In fall 2025, gently used smartphones and accessories were donated by residents across the County.
+These phones have since been refurbished and community partners like Prince Edward Learning Centre and theROC are distributing them to clients who do not have access to mobile technology.
+Each phone is paired with a prepaid phone card to support communication and connection as the recipients get started with their new devices.

 This project is a direct outcome of the April 2025 Community Conversations on Poverty Reduction, where the idea was originally proposed.
 The Call Back Project reflects the community’s desire for practical, inclusive solutions that meet people where they are.